italiangrid/storm/documentation/webdav-guide/2.0.3/index.md

 * cURLs (mandatory if you need to provide a valid x509 proxy credential)
 * a third-party WebDAV client (Cyberduck, Firefox RestClient plugin, ...)

-They also can develop a client on their own, for example by using the <a href="http://jackrabbit.apache.org/">Apache Jackrabbit API</a>.
+You can also develop a client on your own, for example by using the <a href="http://jackrabbit.apache.org/">Apache Jackrabbit API</a>.

 <div class="alert alert-error">
 <h4>Note:</h4>